-Having 8 years direct Executive Search experience in the Energy Sector across all major markets, including 4 years specialisation in APAC Power Generation, I have come to understand the complexities in developing, executing and operating power plants.
+Having over 10 years of direct Executive Search experience in the Energy Sector across all major markets, I have come to understand the complexities in developing, executing and operating renewable energy and utilities projects.

-My business partner and myself founded the business to be market makers rather than market takers!
+My business partner and I founded the business to be market makers rather than market takers!

 Capturing projects in the investment/development phase prior to financial close, then providing project execution & asset operations professionals throughout the asset lifecycle.

-My specialty is in C-Level, Director, Senior Management and Heads of Department appointments across the thermal Power and Utilities Sector.
-Positions I recruit for include:
+My specialty is in C-Level, Director, Senior Management, and Heads of Department appointments across the Renewable Energy sector.

 • Infrastructure Investment Banks / Private Equity Groups

 • Project Developers